alexwl/haskell-code-explorer/README.md

 ## Indexing source code of a Cabal package

-`haskell-code-indexer` executable is responsible for indexing packages (by default index is saved to `.haskell-code-explorer` directory).
+`haskell-code-indexer` executable is responsible for indexing packages (by default, index is saved to `.haskell-code-explorer` directory).

 A package should be built using either cabal-install or stack before indexing (`cabal new-build`,`cabal build`, or `stack build` command should be executed).